Flagsmith/flagsmith-docs/docs/clients/server-side.md

 :::caution

-To use local evaluation mode, you must use a server side key.
+To use Local Evaluation mode, you must use a Server Side key.

 :::

-To achieve local evaluation, in most languages, the SDK spawns a separate thread (or equivalent) to poll the API for changes to the environment.
-In certain languages, you may be required to terminate this thread before cleaning up the instance of the flagsmith client.
+To achieve Local Evaluation, in most languages, the SDK spawns a separate thread (or equivalent) to poll the API for changes to the Environment.
+In certain languages, you may be required to terminate this thread before cleaning up the instance of the Flagsmith client.
 Languages in which this is necessary are provided below.

 <Tabs groupId="language">
 <TabItem value="nodejs" label = "NodeJS">